-When you hear the words “law review,” you’re likely to conjure up an image of a bunch of students feverishly researching scholarly stories on arcane legal matters.
-But a newly relaunched undergraduate club, Boston University Pre-Law Review, takes a wider-ranging approach, with the goal of reaching as large an audience as possible.
+When you hear the words “law review,” you’re likely to conjure up an image of a bunch of law school students feverishly researching scholarly stories on arcane matters of law.
+But a newly relaunched undergraduate club, Boston University Pre-Law Review, takes a wider-ranging approach in its coverage of legal issues with the goal of reaching as large an audience as possible.
 Published once a semester, the current edition of BU Pre-Law Review is now available for free at venues across campus.

-That ethos is reflected in the just-published issue, which includes nearly three dozen articles and essays that explore how the law impacts and is impacted by current events in areas such as civil rights, finance, technology, public health, and education.
-While most of the articles tackle serious legal and social issues—such as a recent Massachusetts ruling on “buffer zones” around abortion clinics or the debate over affirmative action in the college admissions process—others focus on subjects you won’t find in a traditional law review, like the daunting process of preparing for and taking the LSAT or the trustworthiness of Yelp reviews.
+That ethos is reflected in the just-published issue, which contains nearly three dozen articles and essays that explore how the law impacts and is impacted by current events in areas including civil rights, finance, technology, public health, and education.
+While most of the articles tackle serious legal and social issues—such as a recent Massachusetts ruling on “buffer zones” around abortion clinics or the debate over affirmative action in the college admissions process—others focus on subjects you won’t find in a traditional law review, such as the daunting process of preparing for and taking the LSAT or the trustworthiness of Yelp reviews.

 Merissa Pico (COM’15), the publication’s editor-in-chief, explains that the variety of topics covered by staff writers not only makes the PLR more exciting to read, but helps to challenge misconceptions about what the law entails.
 “I think the magazine provides great insight into how many different fields of law there are,” she says.
 “The articles provide really in-depth coverage and help get rid of the myth that the law is only about criminals and murderers.
 The law is a diverse field, and it has an impact on our daily lives.”